An infamous international operator signed on to lobby for Myanmar's junta. What is he really up to?

 Ben-Menashe, then, is not an ideal guy for journalists to rely on.
 His defenses of the junta in Myanmar are misleading, and the legality of his work for the military regime, which is under US sanctions, is uncertain.
 Yet he has positioned himself as a vital intermediary between reporters hoping to report on events in Myanmar and the reclusive and internationally condemned junta, which has been attempting to make its case to the outside world.
 His foreign agent registration filing with the Justice Department says Myanmar will pay his firm $2 million “when legally permissible” for “media and public relations services” and for help seeking sanctions relief.

-Ben-Menashe told me he won the release of Thaw, as well as a reporter working for the BBC, through direct appeals to the junta’s “highest level.”
+Ben-Menashe told me he won the release of Thein Zaw as well as a reporter working for the BBC, through direct appeals to the junta’s “highest level.”
 As far as I could tell, that’s accurate.
 The AP confirmed seeking Ben-Menashe’s help and did not challenge his claim that he helped free Thaw.
 “We worked quickly to identify who might wield influence in Myanmar, contacting diplomats and lobbyists while pursuing all legal channels in court,” Phillips said.
 “Our objective was to get our reporter out of jail.
 We continue to call for the release of all detained journalists.’’

 Ben-Menashe has also assisted other outlets covering the unrest in Myanmar.
 He helped a CNN team that included chief international correspondent Clarissa Ward obtain visas and military permission to report from Myanmar.
 (Up to 11 people who spoke to the CNN crew at a local market were later detained; “at least eight” were subsequently released, the network reported.)
 Ward’s report was hardly favorable to the generals.
 She emphasized the popularity of the protest movement, noting, “The military does not have the support of the people of Myanmar.”